Protect your home from water damage

 are steps you can take to protect your home and your property before

-"Based on estimates, the Canadian insurance industry paid $1.7 billion
+"Based on estimates, the Canadian insurance industry paid $115 million

-in claims in recent years due to water damage.
-That's a staggering
+in claims in recent years due to water damage in the Atlantic Region.

 Here are some focused activities that will help prevent water damage:

 Inside your home

 Install backwater valves or plugs for drains, toilets and other sewer

 Move valuable items from the basement to upper floors.

 Use water-resistant building materials below ground level.

 Prepare a detailed home inventory.
 This will help you and your insurer keep track of your valuables in